 - Improved Company Focus – As a business owner or manager with more time and money at your fingertips, your focus can be on what really matters – the success of your business!

-- More Internal Resources – With a outsourced payroll company in place, you can free up your employees in-house to do more important tasks directly related to your business.
+- More Internal Resources – With a payroll partner in place, you can free up your employees in-house to do more important tasks directly related to your business.

-- Access to Professional Payroll Expertise – Paragon Payroll & HR is local and we are here for you to assist with payroll matters as quickly and easily as possible.
+- Access to Professional Payroll Expertise – Your Payroll partner will be there to assist with payroll matters as quickly and easily as possible.

-- Increase Accuracy – Our payroll specialists are trained to make sure your information is done and processed accurately and timely for you.
+- Increase Accuracy – Payroll specialists are trained to make sure your information is done and processed accurately and timely for you.

 - Access to Several Payroll-related Functions – The right choice in a payroll partner also gives employers access to other payroll-related functions, such as timekeeping solutions, human resources support, mobile pay stub delivery, etc.

-- Peace of Mind – Outsourcing can mean less headache and less worry for you.
+- Peace of Mind – Letting someone else handle your payroll can mean less headache and less worry for you.
 Leave it to your payroll company to deal with any payroll-related issues.
 You have better things to do!

 - Less Liability – The last thing you want to deal with is a penalty from the IRS or state.
 Partnering with a payroll company means you have less risk of your taxes being paid late, and thus avoiding penalties.
 If you receive a notice, forward to it us, and we will take care of it.